hpi-sam/digital-fuesim-manv/shared/README.md

 ## Updates to state types

 Note that whenever the state types get updated you have to update `ExerciseState.currentStateVersion` in [`state.ts`](./src/state.ts).

+## IsDevelopment

+To check whether the current environment is in development or production mode, a global environment variable is assumed to be set.
+Look at [`utils/is-development.ts`](./src/utils/is-development.ts) for further information.